 No. Azure ExpressRoute lets you extend your on-premises network into the Microsoft cloud.
 ExpressRoute, or other such virtual network connections aren't required for the Configuration Manager cloud management gateway.
 The design of the cloud management gateway allows internet-based clients to communicate through the Azure service to on-premises site systems with no additional network configuration.
-For more information, see Plan for cloud management gateway
+For more information, see Overview of cloud management gateway

 Do I need to maintain the Azure virtual machines?

 No maintenance is required.
 The design of the cloud management gateway uses Azure platform as a service (PaaS).
 Using the subscription you provide, Configuration Manager creates the necessary virtual machines (VMs), storage, and networking.
 Azure secures and updates the virtual machine.
 These VMs aren't a part of your on-premises environment, as is the case with infrastructure as a service (IaaS).
 The cloud management gateway is a PaaS that extends your Configuration Manager environment into the cloud.
 For more information, see Securing PaaS deployments.

 How can I ensure service continuity during service updates?

 By scaling CMG to include two or more instances, you automatically benefit from Update Domains in Azure.
 See How to update a cloud service.